Transformer-based operator learning framework for self-energy in strongly correlated systems: Application to Hubbard model

-Here we enforce causality by the positivity constraint on $\rho$, and add a penalization of $L^2$ norm of $\rho''$ to ensure the smoothness of the spectrum.
-Although analytic continuation is known to be an ill-posed problem and the approximation error is inevitably amplified in $\rho(\omega)$, we can still see from FIG \ref{fig:DOS} that the NN-predicted DOS accurately characterized the Mott transition and the charge gap.
+To clearly see the metal-to-insulator transition predicted by $\Sigma$-Attention, we also compare the density of state (DOS) \eqref{DOS} obtained by the analytic continuation (AC) of the Matsubara Green's function using the Maximum entropy method \cite{kaufmann2023ana_cont}.
+The AC procedure is known to be ill-posed and the approximation error is inevitably amplified in $\rho(\omega)$.
+However, due to the high accuracy of the AFQMC results, the corresponding AC error is better controlled which makes it a reliable benchmark when comparing the main physical features of the spectral function.
+From FIG \ref{fig:DOS}, we clearly see that the NN-predicted DOS well captures the opening of the spectral gap and have a overall shape agrees with the AFQMC results.

-Based on the numerical results presented above and those provided in the Supplementary, $\Sigma$-Attention demonstrates remarkable scalability and delivers accurate predictions of Green's function dynamics for systems as large as $N_s=128$ under intermediate interaction strengths.
-Comparatively, AFQMC simulations scale roughly as $\mathcal{O}(N_s^3)$, with speedups possible for dilute systems \cite{He2019}.
-The $N_s = 128$ systems treated here therefore require modest computational resources, in the range of $\sim 300$ CPU core-hours.
-The drawback is, as a data-driven approach, the current formulation does not strictly enforce the {\em causality} \cite{huang2023robust,zhang2024minimal,fei2021analytical} of the Matsubara Green's function and self-energy due to the inherent limitations of NN-based ansatz, although our numerical results remain close to the expected causal behavior.
-Furthermore, as illustrated in Fig.~\ref{fig:Gii_log}, the $G(k,\tau)$ obtained from $\Sigma$-Attention exhibits inaccuracies similar to those seen in QMC results, particularly as $\tau\rightarrow \beta/2$.
-This deterioration in accuracy leads to amplified errors when recovering the self-energy from $G(k,\tau)$ via direct matrix inversion (i.e. Eq.~\eqref{dyson_eqn_inv}) \cite{labollita2025stabilizing}.
-We plan to address these issues in future work.
+Based on the obtained numerical results, $\Sigma$-Attention demonstrates great scalability and delivers accurate predictions of Green's function dynamics for systems as large as $N_s=128$ under intermediate interaction strengths.
+Comparatively, AFQMC simulations scale roughly as $\mathcal{O}(N_s^3)$ and $N_s = 128$ systems treated here therefore require modest computational resources, in the range of $\sim 300$ CPU core-hours.
+In the current framework, the causality of the Matsubara Green’s function is enforced through a post-processing step that applies numerical causal projection.
+A more principled approach would be to incorporate the relevant physical constraints directly into the neural-network ansatz itself.
+We leave the development of such physically informed architectures to future work.